 kids assistants were slightly more demanding vocal that I take my pictures quickly for this post.
 Think still good after being microwaved to reheat.
 Think good cold.
 That’s right.
 Cold.
 Like at midnight when one is trying to get a blog post out for the next morning and can’t have the microwave going off.

 They are egg free.

 Did I mention they passed the chief taste-tester’s taste, texture and palatability test?
-That’s right, the husband, Lando Calrissian (again, don’t ask), approves.
+He approves.

 Odd little pancakes, aren’t they?
 Not very pretty.
 Think Little House On The Prairie’s Ma making griddlecakes.
 I cook all of our food in cast-iron pans.
 We don’t use any non-stick or aluminum pans, so our food looks “rustic”.
 Real rustic.
-Not as pretty as The Pioneer Woman’s food, but still “homey”.
-It will never look fresh-from-the-International-House-of-Diabetes perfect.
+Shabby Chic, if you will.
 But, if you cook with a non-stick pan and make these, please comment on this post and let me know how it turns out!

 Makes: about 8-10 pancakes, depending on the size of spoon you use.
 These work very well in smaller sizes.

 2 tsps. baking powder